zawster/MCP-Lab/clients/README.md

 # Custom MCP Clients using Python

-This folder contains all the MCP clients related work.
+This repo folder contains all the MCP clients related work.

 ---